-Prepares the molecule mol to improve the performance of loading the molecule into memory as a OEShapeDatabase object from a OEFormat_OEB file.
+Prepares the molecule mol to improve the performance of loading the molecule into memory as an OEShapeDatabase object from an OEFormat_OEB file.
 The following steps are taken to improve the performance of OEShapeDatabase.Open by as much as 10-fold:

-It is also recommended to call OEPRECompress on the oemolostream before writing out to OEB.
-This will cause conformers to be stored in “PRE-compressed” form.
-This alleviates the need to Gzip the OEB file as well as it is also recommended to store the molecule in uncompressed form to improve the performance of OEMolDatabase.Open.
+It is recommended to call OEPRECompress on the oemolostream before writing out to OEB.
+This will store conformers in “PRE-compressed” form therefore alleviating the need to Gzip the OEB file and consequently improving the performance of OEMolDatabase.Open.
 In general, calling OEPrepareFastROCSMol and OEPRECompress will result in a smaller OEB file than the default OEB.GZ output from OMEGA.

-Currently, 16-bit floating point has been measured to have a %12 file size savings while only costing about %7 more performance when loading the OEB from disk into memory.
+16-bit floating point will give a file size saving of approximately 12% with a tradeoff of about 7% more performance when loading the OEB from disk into memory.